Giovanni-Zara/grapevine-berries-anomaly-detection-with-SAM-using-zero-shot-learning/README.md

-# grapevine-berries-anotmaly-detection-with-zero-shot-learning-and-SAM# Anomaly Detection on Table Grapes Using Segmentation and Open-Set Object Detection
+# Anomaly Detection on Table Grapes Using SAM Segmentation and Open-Set Object Detection

 ## Overview